sinceohsix/sinceohsix.github.io/README.md

 # @sinceohsix's Files
-My files, look through them, you might find something cool. 🤷‍♂️
+My files...
+Look through them, you might find something cool. 🤷‍♂️

 ### How does this work?
 Files are fetched from `manifest.json` and then loaded from the `contents/` directory.
 A previewer is built in and supports photo, text, and audio files currently.